Grüll fish farm, shop and restaurant of delicacies

 Is it possible for us to join a group tour with you?

-Yes, I really enjoy photography!
-If you'd like, I'd be happy to take some photos of you with your own equipment, free of charge.
-If you're looking for high quality, professionally edited shots, I can use my Nikon camera and do some expert post-production to get the best results - this service would cost an additional €100.
+I really enjoy photography!
+I’d be happy to snap some photos of you using your own device at no extra cost.
+However, if you're looking for high-quality, professionally edited images, I can use my Nikon camera and provide expert post-processing.
+This premium photography service is available for an additional €100.

 We use cookies